-Introduction of light or shading

-Not relevant (NR) Q: NR A: NR C: NR

-Q: NR A: NR C: NR Q: NR A: NR C: NR
+Introduction of light or Not relevant (NR) Not relevant (NR) Not relevant (NR) shading Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-There is little direct evidence of effects of changes in incident light on the characterizing species of this biotope.
-Studentowicz (1936) found that the enchytraeid oligochaete Enchytraeus albidus, retracted from light, although the worms accumulated at the surface even when illuminated to avoid low oxygen and hydrogen sulpfide.
-Giere and Pfannkuche (1982) considered that other enchytraeids and tubificids are likely to react in the same way.
-As the biological assemblage occurs within the sediment and can be deeply buried (to 10cm or more) this pressure is considered 'Not relevant'.
+There is no direct evidence of effects of changes in incident light on the characterizing species of this biotope.
 All characterizing species live in the sediment and do not rely on light levels directly to feed or find prey so limited direct impact is expected.
+As this biotope is not characterized by the presence of primary producers, shading is unlikely to alter the character of the habitat directly and this pressure is considered 'Not relevant'.

 More general changes to the productivity of the biotope may, however, occur.
 Beneath shading structures there may be changes in microphytobenthos abundance.
 Littoral mud and sand support microphytobenthos on the sediment surface and within the sediment.
-Mucilaginous secretions produced by these algae may stabilise fine substrata (Tait & Dipper, 1998), shading will prevent photosynthesis leading to death or migration of sediment microalgae altering sediment cohesion and food supply to higher trophic levels.
+Mucilaginous secretions produced by these algae may stabilise fine substrata (Tait & Dipper, 1998).

+Shading will prevent photosynthesis leading to death or migration of sediment microalgae altering sediment cohesion and food supply to higher trophic levels.
 The impact of these indirect effects is difficult to quantify.